gitjeff05/jupyterlab-minimalist-image/README.md

           - `jupyter/minimal-notebook`
             - `jupyter/scipy-notebook`

 If you require Conda or JupyterHub, then Jupyter Docker Stacks is a good option for you.
 They also support R, Spark, TensorFlow, Julia and other kernels that this project does not (yet).
-However, I have used this same setup to [create a Pytorch image](https://github.com/gitjeff05/jupyterlab-minimalist-image/tree/master/dockerfiles/pytorch) with success.
-It would certianly be possible to do others.
+However, this same approach has been used to build [PyTorch](https://github.com/gitjeff05/jupyterlab-minimalist-image/tree/main/dockerfiles/pytorch), [Astropy](https://github.com/gitjeff05/jupyterlab-minimalist-image/tree/main/dockerfiles/astropy), and [AI-enabled](https://github.com/gitjeff05/jupyterlab-minimalist-image/tree/main/dockerfiles/jupyter-ai) variants.

 ## Approach